Making the Bed: Critical reception

 Critics commented on the production and Rodrigo's vocal performance on "Making the Bed".
 DIYs Lisa Wright thought it was one of the few ballads on Guts that she did not manage to infuse with enough bold energy to seamlessly connect it with the more upbeat tracks.
 Mikael Wood of the Los Angeles Times noted the emotionality in Rodrigo's voice, describing it as "trembling with regret".
 Writing for The Daily Telegraph, Poppie Platt believed the song did not reflect any sonic or thematic growth for Rodrigo and felt like a "mere overhang from her debut".

 Sheffield ranked "Making the Bed" as Rodrigo's 14th-best song in September 2023 and picked his favorite lyric: "I tell someone I love them, just as a distraction/And they tell me that they love me like I’m some tourist attraction."
 Nylon included "And I'm playing the victim so well in my head/ But it's me who's been making the bed" in its list of Gutss most impeccable lyrics.
-Austin American-Statesmans Deborah Sengupta Stith declared "I got the things I wanted / It's just not what I imagined" one of her 10 favorite Rodrigo lines.
+Austin American-Statesmans Deborah Sengupta Stith declared "I got the things I wanted / It's just not what I imagined" as one of her 10 favorite Rodrigo lines.